 General the Lord Dannatt GBC CBE MC DL

 After heading the Defence Programme Staff during the new Labour Government’s Strategic Defence Review in 1997/98, he took command of 3rd (United Kingdom) Division in January 1999, and also served in Kosovo that year as Commander British Forces.
 In 2000 he returned to Bosnia as the Deputy Commander Operations of the NATO Stabilisation Force (SFOR).
 From 2001 to 2002 he was the Assistant Chief of the General Staff in the Ministry of Defence before taking command of NATO’s Allied Rapid Reaction Corps (ARRC).
 In March 2005 he took over as Commander-in-Chief Land Command, and assumed the appointment of Chief of the General Staff in August 2006, handing over to General Sir David Richards three years later.

 He is President of the Soldiers’ and Airmen’s Scripture Readers Association.
 He was awarded the Military Cross in 1973, was appointed a Commander of the Order of the British Empire in 1996, awarded the Queen’s Commendation for Valuable Service in 1999 and was appointed as a Knight Grand Cross of the most Honourable Order of the Bath in 2009.
 In 2010 he was appointed a Deputy Lieutenant for Greater London and in 2011 also as a Deputy Lieutenant for Norfolk.
 In the same year he became a cross bench member of the House of Lords.

 General Dannatt is President and a Founder Patron of the Service charity Help for Heroes, a Patron of the war-zone charity, Hope and Homes for Children and of Street Child of Sierra Leone.
 He has an Honorary Doctorate in Civil Law from the Universities of Durham and Kent and in Technology from Anglia Ruskin University.
 He is an Honorary Fellow of Hatfield College, Durham, President of the Norfolk Churches Trust, YMCA Norfolk, and the Norfolk Branch of the Army Benevolent Fund and Patron of The Royal British Legion in Norfolk.
-In August 2009 he became the 159th Constable of The Tower of London and a Trustee of Historic Royal Palaces.
+From August 2009 until July 2016 he was the 159th Constable of The Tower of London and a Trustee of Historic Royal Palaces.

-General Dannatt became a Trustee of the Royal Armouries in August 2009, and Chairman in July 2015.
+General Dannatt became a Trustee of the Armouries in August 2009, and Chair in July 2015.